cds-snc/platform-forms-client/public/static/content/en/responsibilities.md

 - Protect and process personal and sensitive information:
     - Obtain the appropriate authorities to collect personal information.
     - Manage form responses based on your department or agency’s retention and disposition schedule.
-    - Use GC Forms to collect data classified as up to **PROTECTED A**.
+    - Use GC Forms to collect data classified as up to **Protected A**.
 - Publish in both official languages.
 - Provide multiple channels to service and program delivery.
 - Contribute to a trustworthy experience with consistent branding and content, and discoverable URLs.